sigp/positions-vacant/rust-network-developer.md

 * Have a practical knowledge of cryptographic signature schemes
 * Are passionate about Ethereum, proof-of-stake blockchains, and/or decentralised systems

 This role is for a developer whose primary objective will be to contribute towards development of the Lighthouse project.
-The role will focus on the networking protocols and infrastructure of the Lighthouse client alongside our current team..
+The role will focus on the networking protocols and infrastructure of the Lighthouse client alongside our current team.

 The ideal candidate would be an Ethereum enthusiast with experience in asynchronous Rust programming, who is looking to become a contributor to software at the core of the Ethereum ecosystem.